 This section is going to vary depending on who this business plan is being presented to and what stage your company is in.
 Is this an internal plan?
 Historical data may not be essential.
 Is this a plan to seek funding?
 In that case, investors will want to know your backstory, and this section will allow you to provide some context for your business plan.
 Include how the company started, how it grew and changes made along the way.
 What led you to this point?

 If you are an existing business seeking funding for expansion or a new project, the company history section is going to be pretty significant.
 You’ll want to make it clear that you have a strong track record of successful projects, weathering the tough times, and making good business decisions.
 Who did you decide to partner with?
 Have you launched new products over time?
-Made improvements on facilities or services?
+Made improvements to facilities or services?
 Streamlined operations?

-If this is a business plan for a start up, you won’t have a company history per se, but you could use the company history section to give a concise description of how the founder or founders decided to start this venture.
+If this is a business plan for a startup, you won’t have a company history per se, but you could use the company history section to give a concise description of how the founder or founders decided to start this venture.
 What was the “light bulb” moment?
 Who was involved?

 The management team section of your business plan is your opportunity to paint a picture of your team and showcase their finest attributes.
-Again, for internal use this may not be applicable, though you could use it to highlight new employees being brought in or existing employees that are taking on some new leadership responsibilities.
+Again, for internal use, this may not be applicable, though you could use it to highlight new employees being brought in or existing employees that are taking on some new leadership responsibilities.

 If you plan to present your plan to a bank or other potential investors, this is critical data.
 Who are the leaders in your company?
 What qualifies them for their positions and inspires confidence?
 Be sure to include details about yourself, usually at the beginning.
 Work experience, past successes, MBAs, and other degrees can be referenced for each person.
 You want to showcase everyone in their best light, remembering that investors invest in people first and ideas second.

-Legal Structure and Ownership
+Legal structure and ownership

 Related to the management team, you may want to include a separate section outlining the legal structure and ownership of your organization.